 Though the title sounds more like a film about a magician conducting arcane rites, The Conjuring is both a haunted house and a possession film.
 It also is one of an increasing number of such films that advertise themselves with the byline based on a true story.
-We have a variety of haunted house films claiming to be based on truth The Amityville Horror (1979), An American Haunting (2005), The Amityville Horror (2005) and The Haunting in Connecticut (2009).
-There have been a similar number of possession/exorcism films of recent supposedly based on true events Possessed (2000), The Exorcism of Emily Rose (2005), Blackwater Valley Exorcism (2006), The Rite (2011), The Possession (2012), Deliver Us From Evil (2014) and The Vatican Tapes (2015).
+We have a variety of haunted house films claiming to be based on truth The Amityville Horror (1979), An American Haunting (2005), The Amityville Horror (2005), The Haunting in Connecticut (2009) and Winchester (2018).
+There have been a similar number of possession/exorcism films of recent supposedly based on true events Possessed (2000), The Exorcism of Emily Rose (2005), Blackwater Valley Exorcism (2006), The Rite (2011), The Possession (2012), Deliver Us From Evil (2014), The Vatican Tapes (2015) and The Crucifixion (2017).

 In this case, the based on a true story is supposedly an incident taken from the files of true-life ghost hunters, husband and wife Ed and Lorraine Warren.
 In 1952, the Warrens formed The New England Society of Psychic Research and began to market themselves as ghost hunters and lay demonologists.
 Ed claimed to have seen ghosts in his family home ever since growing up in Connecticut in the 1930s and introduced Lorraine to her first paranormal experience.
 During a fifty-year career up until Eds death in 2006, they purportedly investigated some 4000 haunted house around the USA and assisted the Catholic Church in exorcisms.
 They made a living as consultants and lecturers on the subject, producing many supposed photos and videotapes of ghosts, as well as writing several books about their more high-profile cases.
 Unlike many others, they supported scientific investigation into phenomena and ostensibly attempted to rationally dismiss claims before jumping to conclusions (as we see them doing in one scene in the film).
 Their most famous incident was the investigation into the Amityville house in 1977 where they claimed to have produced infra-red photos of ghosts.
 In that the Amityville incident was later revealed as a hoax by several of its perpetrators, this says all one needs to about the Warrens credibility.
 (Some excellent pieces debunking the Warrens claims can be found at Swallowing the Camel and Skeptic Blog.
 The room of artefacts we see in the film is actually an occult museum that the Warrens maintained and charged visitors a fee for tours.
 (The malevolent doll we encounter in the prologue is part of the museum, although it and its story is more mundane than the one we see portrayed).
 Other of the Warrens investigations were portrayed in the films The Haunted (1991) and the abovementioned The Haunting in Connecticut, while they acted as demonology consultants on Amityville II: The Possession (1982) and appeared in several documentaries about The Amityville Horror.
 Lorraine appears as an actual ghost hunter on the reality tv show Paranormal State (2007-11).